MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.LocalAccounts/Add-LocalGroupMember.md

 ### Example 1: Add members to the Administrators group

 This command adds several members to the local Administrators group.
-The new members include a local user account, a Microsoft account, an Microsoft Entra ID account, and a domain group.
+The new members include a local user account, a Microsoft account, an Microsoft Entra account, and a domain group.
 This example uses a placeholder value for the user name of an account at Outlook.com.

 ```powershell